kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

-But that's all done locally on my macbook, so what is the real world equivalent to using the nodeport services.
+So far I've done locally on my macbook, so what is the real world equivalent to using the nodeport services.

 Well, one possible real world scenario, is that your cluster is made of EC2 VMs running on the aws cloud platform.
 You have also registered your own domain using a service like Godaddy, and you use AWS route53 to configure your DNS to point to an aws loadbalancer.
 This loadbalancer in turn forwards traffic to your worker nodes.